 The command start begins debugging a program.
 The optional command line arguments for the command start and run are processed and passed to the arguments for the function main().
-For example, to run program C:\Ch\demos\bin\commandarg.c shown in Figure 17, the debug command argv[4], and argv[5], the argument argv of the main function of the Ch script commandarg.c, respectively.
-The output on the Debug Console Window is similar to that displayed in the output pane in Figure 17.
+For example, to run program C:\Ch\demos\bin\commandarg.cshown in Figure 17, the debug command will assign the strings "C:\Ch\demos\bin\commandarg.c", "-0", "option1", "-v", "option2", and "option3 with space" to elements argv[0], argv[1], argv[2], argv[3], argv[4], and argv[5], the argument argv of the main function of the Ch script commandarg.c, respectively.
+The output on the Debug Console Window is similar to that displayed in the input/output pane in Figure 17.
 A command line argument with space should be enclosed within two double quotation marks as shown above for the string "option3 with space".